ChenMetanoia/Git-and-GitHub-Tutorial/README.md

 ## Git Commit
 `git commit` puts the file which is the staging index into the repository.
 Then you updated your file.
 As mentioned, you need to explain what you have done in this commit. `git commit -m 'explain what you have done in concision'`.

-`git commit --amend` can alter the most-recent commit.
+* If you have wrong spell or have a better description on this commit, `git commit --amend` can alter the most-recent commit.

 ## Git Diff
 The `git diff` command can be used to see changes that have been made but haven't been committed, yet.

 ## Git Ignore
-If you have some files or docs, do not want to commit.
+If you have some files or docs do not want to commit but have to stay these files in current repository.
 You can use `touch .gitignore` to create a `.gitignore` file.
-Open this file while using your editor like `atom .gitignore`.
+Open this file while using your editor like atom: `atom .gitignore`.
 Type the file name which you want to be ignored like `project.docx` and save `.gitignore`.

 ## Git Tag
 Sometime we may have tons of commits, and we do not know which commits have great progress.
 We can use `git tag -a v1.0` to tag this progress.